sadanandpai/javascript-code-challenges/challenges/functions.md

 calc12And5.dividend();                  // 2
 ```

-- Simple revealing module pattern is used which received inputs and executes different operations exposed through functions
+- Simple revealing module pattern can be used which receives inputs and executes different operations exposed through functions

 ```js
 function Calulator(num1, num2){